 Tractors flipping or rolling caused the largest number of farm injuries annually.
 Many farmers and farm workers also suffer injuries from falling structures and materials such as grain bins, ladders, or haymows.
 Other farmers and farm workers suffered injuries because of entanglements with machinery.
 Many farms utilize pieces of large, complicated machinery that can be extremely dangerous for people who need to work with them.
 Some farmers and farm workers suffer suffocation.
 Suffocation occurs when workers are stuck in grain bins or silos, or when they are working in an environment with excessive fumes and low oxygen levels.

 If you have suffered an injury at work, regardless of your occupation, you may be eligible to receive compensation.
-Contact the injury attorneys at Odegaard Kovacich Snipes for help determining whether you should request workers' compensation or file a claim against a third party.
-Our Billings, Helena, and Great Falls workplace injury lawyers can offer you dedicated and experienced representation, and we will fight to get you the compensation that you deserve.
+Contact the injury lawyers at Odegaard Injury Lawyers for help determining whether you should request workers' compensation or file a claim against a third party.
+Our Billings and Helena workplace injury lawyers can offer you dedicated and experienced representation, and we will fight to get you the compensation that you deserve.

 In some cases, the insurance company will cut corners in order to avoid compensating you fully.
-At Odegaard Kovacich Snipes, we will fight to help you get the largest settlement possible.
-Our Montana construction accident attorneys are focused on assisting those in need in their cases.
+At Odegaard Injury Lawyers, we will fight to help you get the largest settlement possible.
+Our Montana construction accident lawyers are focused on assisting those in need in their cases.
 You may even be able to seek compensation from other parties who are partially responsible for your accident!
-Don't hesitate to talk about third-party claims with an attorney at our firm.
+Don't hesitate to talk about third-party claims with an lawyer at our firm.